osadezu/fabulous-fred/README.md

 - [ ] As a user, I want to select how many users will be involved, so that I can play with my friends.
 - [ ] As a user, I want to be able to play 1:1 against a friend so that we can challenge each other instead of playing against the computer.
 - [ ] As a user I want the game to display the colors through my smart lighting system so that it becomes more engaging when my friends and I are playing in my living room.

+### Issues

+- Major challenges
+  - CSS styles became quite complicated to be able to display interaction and different game states.
+  - Displaying the challenge sequence, which involves delays, while keeping the UI updated and in sync with the game state greatly increased the program logic.
+  - Similar to the sequence display and timing, developing the LCD screen handler to present dynamic and timely messages will be challenging.

 [^source]: http://www.wikimexico.com/articulo/De-ensueno-El-fabuloso-Fred